- Use Cases

 Futures long / short ratios for the 10 lowest ratio instruments

-A major surprise in the futures market is the long short ratio for USDC / USDT which currently has a ratio of 0.8797.
+A major surprise in the digital assets futures market is the long short ratio for USDC / USDT which currently has a ratio of 0.8797.
 This metric is a ratio of the long positions vs short positions with a number below 1 indicating there are more short positions than long positions – a bearish sentiment signaling lower expectations.
 These two stablecoins represent much different philosophies with USDT maintaining its peg through a basket of assets (including cash, cash equivalents, secured loans, etc.), while USDC maintains its peg with cash.
 USDT has been valued slightly above $1 (going as high as $1.0012 in the last seven days), while USDC is still struggling with the fallout from the recent banking crises.

 Futures long / short ratios for the 10 highest ratio instruments